I Know Who Killed Me is a 2007 American psychological horror film directed by Chris Sivertson, written by Jeff Hammond

 - Mind Screw: And not in a good way.
-I mean, at one point, Art Bell of all people actually shows up in the middle of the movie to explain a plot point.
+At one point, Art Bell of all people actually shows up in the middle of the movie to explain a plot point.

 - Ms. Fanservice: Why else have Lindsay Lohan as a stripper?